Peter van Kranenburg, PhD, MSc, MA.

 I am continuously searching to connect humanities and scientific approaches, which is a very intriguing challenge.
 I have developed a method to automatically recognize the personal style of certain classical composers.
 Also, I have worked on analyzing melodies that are used to recite the Qur’an, and I developed a way to compute to what extent two melodies are similar.

 I like to do research and I am always looking for new ways to employ computational methods to better understand music and musical behavior.

-Computational musicology, folk song research, modeling of musical style, music and religion.
+Computational musicology, folk song research, modeling of musical style, music information retrieval, music and religion.

 2011-2016: Postdoctoral Researcher in the KNAW-funded Tunes & Tales project.